rohitshubham/big_data_1/assignment_1_801636/reports/Report.md

 * _/getByHostId/\<hostId\>_ : This is a `GET` HTTP method and it returns the data of one User matching this hostID from mongoDb.
 * _/getByNeighbourhood/\<neighbourhood\>_: This is a `GET` HTTP method and it returns the all the airbnb data matching this neighborhood name from the database.
 * _/updateHostName/\<hostID\>/\<newHostName\>_ : This is a `POST` endpoint and is used for updating the hostname using the hostId.
+* PLus one more insertion API.
+Discussed separately in Part 3

 It is important to note here that this is the _only_ client facing app and can be scaled by spawning new containers depending on the load value (Automatic spawning of new containers is not implemented).
 As mongoDb natively supports concurrency along with the sharding and a good (and uniform!) shard key (hashed in most cases), it will easily distribute the read-loads on multiple shards.
 This will allow horizontal scalability and multi-tenant design on our _mysimplebdp-Daas_.